-The California Speech-Language Pathology and Audiology and Hearing Aid Dispensers Board (SLPAHADB) requires sixty (60) units of academic credit for licensure in speech-language pathology.
-Twenty- four (24) of these units must be in the field of speech-language pathology from a single university; thirty (30) of these units must be in courses providing information about communicative disorders and training in diagnosis and management of speech, language, hearing disorders.
+The California Speech-Language Pathology and Audiology and Hearing Aid Dispensers Board (SLPAHADB) requires sixty (60) units of academic credit for licensure in speechlanguage pathology.
+Twenty- four (24) of these units must be in the field of speechlanguage pathology from a single university; thirty (30) of these units must be in courses providing information about communicative disabilities and training in diagnosis and management of speech, language, hearing disabilities.
 No credit is given for units earned during clinical practicum.